Best Prepaid Cards for Kids

 Parents can set up money transfers for completed chores or as a reward for good behavior.
 Within the app, your kid can set up personal goals and fundraising goals for charities.

-Mazoola is COPPA compliant[9], which helps protect your child's privacy online.
+Mazoola is COPPA compliant[7], which helps protect your child's privacy online.
 The platform takes privacy and security seriously.
 The platform is certified by a third-party company to stick to COPPA guidelines.
-There's also lower risk of your kid's debit card falling into the wrong hands since it's a virtual debit card.
+There's also a lower risk of your kid's debit card falling into the wrong hands since it's a virtual debit card.

 Funding options are limited with the Mazoola virtual debit card.
 Parents can transfer money from their bank account.
 But it doesn't offer cash, check, or direct deposits.
 There's also no ATM access, which can be an issue if your kid needs to withdraw cash.